Research

 • Review weekly where decisions were delayed due to missing context.

 Many teams improve reporting cadence but not context quality.
-The key is linking demand, labor, and cost in one decision flow.
+The breakthrough comes from linking demand, labor, and cost in one decision flow.

 Keep Reading